DarkQA: Benchmarking Vision-Language Models on Visual-Primitive Question Answering in Low-Light Indoor Scenes: DarkQA : Dataset Construction and QA Pair Generation

 \subsection{Dataset Construction}

 We build the dataset for evaluation upon a representative subset of 52 scenes from HM3D-Sem~\cite{ramakrishnan2021hm3d}, selected for diversity and semantic richness.
 For each scene, we record a human-demonstrated navigation trajectory that systematically explores the environment to maximize spatial coverage.
 To generate the ground-truth QA pairs, we uniformly subsample the trajectory and select keyframes at a fixed time interval (\eg, one frame every 2,s), rendering their geometric and semantic modalities (\eg, RGB, depth, segmentation).
-We then use Algorithm~\ref{alg:engine} as deterministic procedure to automatically generate QA pairs from the pre-computed per-keyframe statistics.
-This approach ensures each question has a single, verifiable answer by filtering ambiguities (\eg, tiny objects), requires no manual annotation, and avoids potential data contamination by not using commodity VLM services.
+We then use Algorithm~\ref{alg:engine} as deterministic procedure to automatically generate QA pairs from the \yohan{common interface $(I_{\mathrm{RGB}}^f \in \mathbb{R}^{H \times W \times 3}, I_{\mathrm{depth}}^f \in \mathbb{R}^{H \times W}, I_{\mathrm{sem}}^f \in \mathbb{R}^{H \times W}, I_{\mathrm{over}}^f \in \mathbb{R}^{H \times W})$ (RGB image, depth map, semantic label map, and over-segmentation map, respectively.), which can be applied to any dataset that can be mapped to the interface for each frame.} This approach ensures each question has a single verifiable answer by filtering ambiguities (\eg, tiny objects), requires no manual \yohan{QA} annotation \yohan{beyond the source annotations}, and avoids potential data contamination by not using commodity VLM services.
 This entire process is fully reproducible.